AshwinJd/Clustering/tf_idf_Vectorization.md

 print (tf_idf_matrix.todense())
 ```
 The final matrix is the one printed in that last line.
+That final matrix is the tf idf matrix...Try these codes out in your system